-James Rubec, Product Marketing Manager, Insights at Cision
+James Rubec, Product Manager, Cision

 Hits, reach, placements — all of these are interesting metrics but they aren’t what determines whether a media campaign has been successful.
 Success is really about outcomes, and outcomes are the overarching goals that are surrounding the reason why a brand is reaching out to the media.
 Outcomes are the why of the campaign.

 Why, is a three letter word that is often asked but more rarely measured against.
 This simple question is the basis of every great media campaign and as brand communicators, we need to ask it at every stage in the communications workflow.

 Awarding that question every year is the International Association forMeasurement and Evaluation of Communication (AMEC).
 In 2017, Cision won 10 awards at the association’s annual celebration of measurement held in Beijing but more importantly, these awards highlight what real outcomes are.

 One example of doing this right is the Stroke Association, who with Cision, earned the Best use of Integrated Communication Measurement at the AMEC Awards.

 Their goal was simple, raise awareness about the dangers of stroke and push the message that strokes are actually the third largest killer of people living in the United Kingdom.
 It happens to be the same in the United States, killing 140,000 Americans every year.
 The main why for the campaign was to drive the public to sign a petition to push the government to build a new stroke strategy.